Facebook pixel Researchers | Behavioral Ecology Research Laboratory | Pepperdine University | Seaver College Skip to main content

 Max Sprute

-Max graduated as a biology and history dual major with research interests in behavioral ecology, population genetics, genomics, phylogeography, and speciation.
+Max's research interests included behavioral ecology, population genetics, genomics, phylogeography, and speciation.
 Max was a member of Dr. Kats' lab for almost five years helping on multiple projects, and ran the animal care on campus for the laboratory.
 In addition he was involved with the laboratory’s USGS work during the summers.

 Elyse Vetter